telerik/maui-docs/controls/datagrid/cells/mouse-hover-cell.md

 ## Example

-Here is an example how to get the mouse hovered cell and how to apply style to the hovered row.
+Here is an example of how to get the mouse-hovered cell and how to apply styles to the hovered row.

 **1.** Define sample data: